vaidehidhr/docker-build-golang/README.md

 ```
 wercker build
 ```
-This will build an image using the Dockerfile in this directory, start the newly-created image, test it, and (if the test is successful) and push the it to the image registry.
+This will build an image using the Dockerfile in this directory, start the newly-created image, test it, and (if the test is successful) push the it to the image registry.

 ---
 Sign up for Wercker: http://www.wercker.com